 - Jessica Young Brown: Who cares for the shepherds?
 The secondary trauma of faith leaders must be addressed (faithandleadership.com)

 - Mental Health First Aid

-*Note: The NCCUMC Ministries with Differently Abled Persons provides this information which should be used with great caution.
+*Note: The NCCUMC provides this information which should be used with great caution.
 It should not be used as a substitute for seeing a licensed therapist.
 We are not associated with any licensed medical organization or mental health organization.
 Use of this information is voluntary.
 Any specific products or psychological/theological advice derived from this site or its links does not imply our endorsement, nor does listing imply full agreement with the content or the authors of each site listed above.
 We expressly disclaim liability that would result from use of information from this page’s references, referrals, or links.